Those rebellious rebels

-Ultimately, we want our kids to be independent, to be able to thrive on their own, to grow up and be successful.
+Ultimately, we want our children to be independent, to be able to thrive on their own, to grow up and be successful.
 We can help this transformation along by remembering the following:

-• work, get paid; don’t work, don’t get paid.
-You may have heard radio host Dave Ramsey say this and it’s true.
+• Work, get paid; don’t work, don’t get paid.
+You may have heard radio host Dave Ramsey say this, and it’s true.
 You get rewards for honest, hard work.
-You don’t get rewarded very often for laziness and substandard contributions.
+You don’t get rewarded often for laziness and substandard contributions.